sprocketsullivan/repro_with_R/README.md

 6. 12.06.
 Linear Mixed Models
  I) Exercise: linear_mixed_models
  II) Homework: Read through the [tutorial](https://doi.org/10.1177/2515245918754826) for Git/Github
-7. Hackathon (One Saturday tbd)
+7. 19.06.
+Hackathon (!!
+4h Session !!)
   I) Exercise: Git and Github
   II) Bring your own small problem, we will work on it in small groups
-8. 19.06.
+8. 26.06.
 Reproducible Research from planning to publication

 ## Technical challenges